Choosing the right drone

 A drone may be eligible for some advanced operations but not others.
 For example, a drone may be allowed to operate less than 30 metres (100 feet) from bystanders but not over them.
 Meeting the RPAS Safety Assurance for one advanced operation does not make the drone fit for all of them.

 Drones eligible for advanced operations

-The following is a list of drone manufacturers and models rated to be approved for certain advanced operations.
+The table below lists drone manufacturers and models rated to be approved for certain advanced operations.

 Drones are listed only if they have an RPAS Safety Assurance declaration submitted by their manufacturer.
 If your drone isn’t listed, the manufacturer may have yet to submit the declaration or the declaration is yet to be reviewed.
 You’ll be issued a new registration certificate if the declaration is submitted.
 Contact your drone’s manufacturer to ask if a declaration will be submitted.